scikit-learn-contrib/hiclass/README.md

 ## Quick start

-Here's a quick example showcasing how you can train and predict using a local classifier per node.
+Here's a quick example showcasing how you can train and predict using a local classifier per node, with a `RandomForestClassifier` for each node:

 ```python
 from hiclass import LocalClassifierPerNode